BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

 | Present | 0 | `auth` | Minting authority |
 | Present | > 0 | `transfer` / `mint` | Token value (see Validation Rules) |

 As in BSV-21, a deploy output self-identifies: the token id is the outpoint of the deploy output itself.
-All subsequent outputs reference it in binary form.
+All subsequent outputs reference it in binary form — the same 36-byte outpoint encoding that appears in sighash preimages, so covenants can compare a token id against a spent outpoint without conversion.

 There is no explicit `burn` operation.
 Tokens are burned implicitly by spending value inputs without creating matching value outputs.

 ## Amounts

-Amounts are Bitcoin script numbers, minimally encoded, in the range 0 to 2^64-1 — the same domain as BSV-21.
-An output whose amount push is non-minimal, negative, or wider than 64 bits is not a shrug output.
+Amounts are Bitcoin script numbers: minimally encoded, non-negative, little-endian sign-magnitude — the exact byte format BSV script arithmetic consumes, so `OP_BIN2NUM`, `OP_ADD`, and comparison opcodes operate on the pushed value directly.
+There is no width limit: BSV script numbers are unbounded after Genesis, and shrug adds no artificial cap.
+An output whose amount push is non-minimal or negative is not a shrug output.
 An amount of 0 is not a token value; it marks the output as a minting authority.

+The unbounded domain is a capability difference from BSV-21, which caps each output's amount at 2^64-1.
+Neither protocol bounds total supply — a cap only limits a single output — so shrug drops the constraint rather than enforce a rule script does not have.
+Implementations must accumulate amounts with arbitrary-precision arithmetic; fixed-width accumulators can overflow even under BSV-21's per-output cap.

 ## Metadata